swup/swupjs/readme.md

 ```

 ## Choosing the animation
-As one may have noticed, the name of animation object in options is defined as `'*'`, which serves as a fallback or base animation done through out the website.
+As one may have noticed, the name of animation object in options is defined as `'*'`, which serves as a fallback or base set of animations used throughout the website.
-Custom animations can be defined for transition between any pages, where the name is defined by `[starting route]>[final route]`.
+Custom animations can be defined for a transition between any pages, where the name is defined by `[starting route]>[final route]`.

 ```javascript
 ...